-The Aloka Vihara nuns trained for many years as monastics at Amaravati and Chithurst monasteries in England before moving to the San Francisco Bay Area in 2009, where they established Aloka Vihara.
-After four and a half years in San Francisco, they moved to a rural forest property in California’s Sierra Foothills in mid 2014.
+The two founding nuns, Ayya Anandabodhi and Ayya Santacitta, trained for many years as monastics at Amaravati and Chithurst monasteries in England before moving to the San Francisco Bay Area in 2009, where they established Aloka Vihara.
+After four and a half years in San Francisco they moved to a rural forest property in California’s Sierra Foothills.

-Transitioning to this larger property provides a setting for welcoming female aspirants to monastic life and also offers the possibility for interested lay men and women to visit, practice, serve and take part in daily monastic life.
+Transitioning to this larger property provides a setting for welcoming female aspirants to monastic life and also offers the possibility for interested lay people of all genders to visit, practice, serve and take part in daily monastic life.

 - Visit the vihara for a shorter or longer stay.

 - Offer meals or rides for the nuns.